redstrate/docs.xiv.zone/content/executable/ffxivupdater.md

     - This is the usual UserPath arugment, pointing to your FFXIV-ARR Documents directory.

 # Processes

-During update execution, the launcher(?) copies the updater executable into your `UserPath/downloads` directory, where it is then ran.
+During update execution, the [launcher]({{< ref "executable/ffxivlauncher" >}}) copies the updater executable into your `UserPath/downloads` directory, where it is then ran.
 I'm assuming this is to work around a Windows limitation where you can't update the executable on disk, so it has to be ran from a location where it could "update" itself.

 ## ShowMode 2